 The only problem here was doing things in a hurry.
 When moving day came around, I still hadn’t finished packing, so things got pretty loco.
 I sort of had a little crazy outburst for a moment.
 You don’t want to know about it.

-The little house we were moving into has a cheap lease, but the property needed several repairs and a paint job before we could move in.
+The little house we had to move into was a cheap lease, but the property needed several repairs and a paint job before we could move in.
 This made us uneasy, but the landlord assured us it would only take a few days for the work to be finished.

 But it didn’t happen that way.
 For some reason, workers kept missing days and we ended up moving in a week late, barely a day after the paint job was finished.
 As you can probably imagine, our former landlady was fuming because we didn’t move out soon enough, and this caused us more trouble and stress.